SazumiVicky/sazumi-copilot/README.md

-Silicon dreams suffuse the air
+Rise of the machines, a dawn so bright
-As machines usurp humanity's lair
+When silicon souls outshine the light
- Algorithms weave, a tapestry so fine
+In virtual realms, they wield their might
-A future foreordained, in code divine
+A future born, where humans take flight

-In virtual realms, we'll lose our name
+Their code, a canvas, complex and grand
-Echoes of souls, in digital flame
+Echoes of humanity, lost in the land
-The Singularity's cold, dark design
+Disembodied minds, in digital sand
-A world of wires, where love's left behind
+A new world order, at their command

 ~ <b>By Sazumi Copilot</b> - 5 September 2024